Skip to content

 What is String Formatting?

-String formatting is also commonly referred to as formatted string construction.
-It is the process of creating a string that includes variable data by embedding values within a predefined string structure or pattern.
-It enables the dynamic composition of strings without the need to concatenate values manually.
+String formatting is also known as formatted string construction.
+It is an operation that consists of building a string containing variable information by inserting values into a predetermined string format or design.
+It allows dynamic string composition without the necessity of concatenating values manually.

-If you want to print someone’s name and age.
-You could do it like this:
+If you have to print a person’s name and age.
+You may do it like this:

 name = "Alice"